latteprog/TRULASER7030_memid2tango/README.md

 	pca.py: preprocess and view features using pca success_by_name.txt: success rate for each part id test, train, valid.txt: list of part id for each dataset

+Folder "memid" contains a Jupyter notebook, with implementations of decision trees and plots of results.